gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

      - The anode (`+`) is connected to the GPIO pins, and the cathode (`-`) is connected to ground.
      - Brightness is controlled by the GPIO PWM signals from the microcontroller.
 1. **Resistors (not used in lieu of PWM)**:</br>
     *Purpose*: Prevents the LEDs from exceeding their maximum rated power capabilities.
-Note the brightest PWM signal from a GPIO does not exceed a 220 ohm resistor.
+The software prevents any LED PWM signal from exceeding a 220 ohm resistor for 3.3v and therefore resistors are not needed.
 1. **UART Connector**:</br>
     *Purpose*: Provides communication between the digit PCB and the main controller PCB.</br>
     *Pins*: